a-bonus/a-bonus.github.io/m2-lecture.md

 ### Practice Exercise

-**Scenario:** You have data on reaction times (in ms) for 40 gamers.
+<strong>Scenario:</strong> You have data on reaction times (in ms) for 40 gamers.
 Population average for non-gamers is μ = 250 ms. Test if gamers are significantly faster.

 **Your Data:**